1234-Ariel-code/pps-alberta/README.md

 ## Notes

-- This repository package was reorganized from the original local folder structure to make it easier to upload to GitHub.
+- This repository package was organized to make it user-friendly and easier for reproducibity of the analysis.
-- Temporary system files such as `.DS_Store`, `__MACOSX`, `.Rhistory`, `.RData`, and `.Rapp.history` were not carried forward into the cleaned repository package.
+- Temporary system files are `.DS_Store`, `__MACOSX`, `.Rhistory`, `.RData`, and `.Rapp.history`.
-- The analytical content itself was kept unchanged; only the folder organization and top-level documentation were improved.

 ## Source project documents

-The original project context is included in:
+The client project context is included in:

 - `docs/project_questions.docx`
 - `docs/scientific_background.docx`